mridulaswami/FLAMES-/README.md

-# This is the FLAMES game, I made using javascript.
+# This is the FLAMES game, I made using javascript embedded in HTML.